-Student Agreement Form (see Appendix V):
+Student Agreement Form (see Appendix VIII):

 The Student Agreement form, which applicants filled out as part of their application process, acknowledges awareness of inherent risks associated with foreign travel and that the student is participating in the program voluntarily.
 By signing the form, the participant agrees to release, indemnify, and hold harmless Dickinson College from and against any claim that the participant, the participant's parents or guardian or any other person may have for any losses, damages, or injuries arising in connection with participation in the overseas program.
 Signing this form automatically enrolls the student at no cost in the Dickinson College's "Supplemental Emergency Travel Assistance and Medical Evacuation Insurance Program."
-(See Appendix III for more information on this insurance.)
+(See Appendix VI for more information on this insurance.)

-Status of non-Dickinson Students:
+Status of Non-Dickinson Students:

-Students from other institutions who participate in Dickinson programs are considered "guest students" of the College for the duration of the program; as such, they will enjoy all the rights and privileges granted by the program (the only restriction is ineligibility for Dickinson grant money and endowed scholarships).
+Students from other institutions who participate in Dickinson College study abroad programs are considered "guest students" of the College for the duration of the program; as such, they will enjoy all the rights and privileges granted by the program.
+(The one restriction is the ineligibility for Dickinson grant money and endowed scholarships).